Lachlan1005/Bose-Einstein-Condensate/README.md

 indicated either by a 3D graph or a colourmap.

 ## Split Step Method
-The main solver files `twoD_splitStep.py` and `OneD_splitStep.py` are numerical solvers for the 2D and 1D case of GPE respectively.
+The main files `twoD_splitStep.py` and `OneD_splitStep.py` are numerical solvers for the 2D and 1D case of GPE respectively.
 They utilise a method called "Split-Step Strang Splitting", which splits the main equation into its dispersion (kinetic energy) and nonlinear (potential energy and interaction term) parts, treating them separately.

 ## Initial Conditions